LERCAutomation/DataSearches-UserGuide/faq/faq.rst

 **Can several people use the tool at the same time?**

 	Any number of users can use the tool if they have a copy of the tool installed on their PC.
 The tool uses all layers that are loaded in the interface in a read-only fashion, and so there is no limit to the number of users of the tool.
 Where all outputs are written to a central (network) location, it is important to ensure that no two users are running a search on the same search reference at the same time as this can lead to unexpected results.
-[Andy, again we could safeguard against this by allowing for tagging output folders with a %user% tag.
+[Andy, we could safeguard against this by allowing for tagging output folders with a %user% tag.
 That may also help a little with traceability?]

 **Does the tool work with QGIS?**